LitzN/KetoMeals/README.md

 #### __Site Wide Features__
-* __Navigation bar__ : to test this I manually pressed each link on the nagivation page, both as an anonymous used and as an existing user as the links avaliable are different.
+* __Navigation bar__ : to test this I manually pressed each link on the nagivation page, both as an anonymous user and as an existing user as the links avaliable are different.
 I did this on both large screen version of the site and mobile to ensure the toggle menu was working well.
     * Functionality: Before logging in:
         * I clicked on the Register link which led to the registration page.
 Then I pressed the home link and was taken to the homepage.